-- The GD doesn't recognize independent identity of the opposition parties and labels them as "collective National Movement", that should be neutralized. - According to the amendments to the Electoral Code, adopted by the Parliament in three readings on June 13, "Georgian Dream" will no longer have to cooperate with the parliamentary opposition in order to select the Chairman of the Central Election Commission and seven members of the CEC.
+X The GD doesn't recognize the independent identity of the opposition parties and labels them as a "collective National Movement" that should be neutralized.

+× According to the amendments to the Electoral Code, adopted by the Parliament in three readings on June 13, "Georgian Dream" will no longer have to cooperate with the parliamentary opposition to select the Chairman of the Central Election Commission and seven members of the CEC.
 According to the amendments, 76 votes, instead of 90, will be sufficient for the appointments.
-These changes contradict the Charles Michel April 19, 2021 agreement and is another deviation from it.
+These changes contradict the Charles Michel April 19, 2021 agreement and are another deviation from it.

+"Georgian Dream" announced the adoption of the revised draft Electoral Code, which envisages the election of the CEC chairman and its professional members with 90 votes, however, if the number of 90 votes cannot be reached, the threshold could be lowered to 76 votes in the second voting and CEC chairman and its professional members will be elected for a five years term.
+Accordingly, the mentioned draft law was assessed negatively by the parliamentary opposition since it does not improve the existing practice;

+× President Salome Zurabishvili vetoed the CEC-related amendments to the electoral code, but the veto was overridden in the Parliament by the ruling party, just as the presidential veto on Draft Amendments to the NBG Law.
+Polarization between the leading party and the president has recently increased sharply.
+This is evident through the overriding of vetoes, abridgement of the president's constitutional power, and harsh rhetoric, among other factors.
+The ruling party was particularly critical of the president's decision to pardon Nika Gvaramia.

+The government of Georgia denied the President permission to conduct international visits, some of which aimed to advocate granting the EU candidate status to Georgia.
+Despite the lack of permission, the President still undertook the visits, which the ruling party assessed as violating the constitution.
+According to the "Georgian Dream", they will apply to the Constitutional Court with the impeachment procedure, even though the ruling majority does not possess the 100 votes necessary for the impeachment of the President.

-- !
-No reforms are implemented on power-sharing and electoral threshold; - !
-Cases of Saakashvili and Gvaramia remain unaddressed; - !
-Politicized justice continues; - !
-The Government and opposition continue blaming each other for not wanting to de-polarize; - !
-Political processes remain highly polarized in the run-up to the 2024 elections; - !
-No scaling down of the polarizing rhetoric; - !
-The inconsistent statements of Mikheil Saakashvili first about his participation solely in the politics of Ukraine and later the recent announcement on his intention to be actively involved in the politics of Georgia, contribute to the deepening of polarization; - !
-No political will for consensus on the parliamentary appointments where a high quorum is needed; In some cases, "Georgian Dream" unilaterally, without cooperation with the parliamentary opposition, adopts the legislation, which reduces the high quorum to a simple majority in favor of the government and therefore excludes the participation of the opposition in the parliamentary appointments; - Prevention of the vote on the establishment of a commission of inquiry into the judiciary deepened polarization between the political actors; - !
-Adoption of legislation preventing activities of CSOs and media will deepen the polarization; - !
-The spirit of the April 19 agreement has not been taken into account.
+!
+No reforms are implemented on the power-sharing and electoral threshold;

+!
+The case of Mikheil Saakashvili remains unaddressed;

+!
+Political processes become increasingly polarized in the run-up to the 2024 elections;

+!
+No scaling down of the polarizing rhetoric;

+!
+The inconsistent statements of Mikheil Saakashvili - first about his participation solely in the politics of Ukraine and later the recent announcement on his intention to be actively involved in the politics of Georgia - contribute to the deepening of polarization;

+!
+No political will for consensus on the parliamentary appointments where a high quorum is needed.
+In some cases, the "Georgian Dream" unilaterally, without cooperation with the parliamentary opposition, adopts the legislation, which reduces the high quorum to a simple majority in favour of the government and therefore excludes the participation of the opposition in the parliamentary appointments;

+!
+Prevention of the vote on the establishment of a commission of inquiry into the judiciary further deepened polarization among the political actors;

+!
+Adoption of legislation preventing activities of CSOs and media will deepen the polarization;

+!
+The spirit of the April 19 agreement has not been taken into account and Georgian Dream opposes the agreement.

-ELECTORAL AND INSTITUTIONAL REFORMS
+PRIORITY N2: ELECTORAL AND INSTITUTIONAL REFORMS